Adriem/shell-utilities/snippets.md

 =============

 These are some useful snippets of code to remember.
-They are so small that don't makes sense to do a script for them.
+They are so small that don't makes sense to make a script for them.

 - Check free disk space: `df` or `df -Bm`
 - Check a port's status: `sudo lsof -i :<port-number>`